LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/transfer-to-agent.md

 No dynamic texts are currently available when transfer to agent was used.

 {: .notice}
 **Note**: the auto message triggered by a transfer to agent operation will not include the “Response time” parameter (since the agent time to respond might be different than the SLA setting for the skill).
-However, the response time exposed in LiveEngage to agents will be based on the skill Time To Response (TTR).
+However, the response time exposed in the Agent Workspace to agents will be based on the skill Time To Response (TTR).

 ![](/img/transfer-agent-10.png)